pubby/nesfab/README.md

 - The NESFab compiler (`src/`) is licensed under GPL 3.0 (see `COPYING`).
 - The NESFab standard library (`lib/`), examples (`examples/`), and documentation (`doc/`) are licensed under the Boost Software License 1.0 (See `lib/LICENSE_1_0.txt`).

+TL;DR: If you make a game using NESFab, your code can remain private, and you do not need to include attribution in your binary release.

 ## Building

 **Requirements:**